 Taghavi was sentenced to more than ten years' imprisonment by Branch 26 of Tehran's Islamic Revolutionary Court, according to an August 4, 2021, tweet by her lawyer.
 The attorney, Mostafa Nili, said that she was sentenced to ten years for the crime of "participating in the management of an illegal group" and eight months "for propaganda activities against the regime."
-Taghavi's daughter, Miriam, confirmed the sentence, saying the trial was held in secret.
+Taghavi's daughter, Miriam, confirmed the sentence.

-Medical Furlough
+First Furlough